jacecotton/tcds-site/pages/components/overview.md

 ### Attributes
 Custom element attributes allow component users to specify the look and behavior of a component.
 Besides standard attributes (like `class`, `id`, `data-` attributes, etc.), there are two types of attributes:

-* **Props** — these are static configuration options that component users specify and are not changed by the component code, such as the `size` of a button or the `label` of a [Tab](/components/tabs).
+* **Props** — these are static configuration options that component users specify and are not changed by the component code, such as the `size` of a button or the `label` of a [tab](/components/tabs).
-* **State** — a component's internal state is sometimes reflected as an attribute on the component's node, such as whether a [Dialog](/components/dialog) is currently `open`.
+* **State** — a component's internal state is sometimes reflected as an attribute on the component's DOM element, such as whether a [dialog](/components/dialog) is currently `open`.
 In these cases, the initial state of a component can be specified by its user by setting the corresponding attribute.
 The component's state can also be programmatically manipulated by changing the attribute.

 The "Attributes" section of a component's API table (usually found at the bottom of the documentation page) will specify whether an attribute is a prop or state.
 It will also specify the [value type](#attribute-types) expected, permitted values, and whether the attribute is required.